Extra-Dimensional Axion Expectations

 Because extra-dimensional axion models have no 4d PQ symmetry breaking, the axion in such models is not a PNGB in the traditional sense.
 There is a symmetry current that creates an axion particle from the vacuum and that generates a shift of the axion field in the low energy theory, but it is simply the operator $\partial_\mu \theta$, which does not arise from a more fundamental current for a symmetry acting linearly on fields.
 In the higher-dimensional setting, it arises from the field strength of the gauge field that gave rise to the axion.
 Thus, extra-dimensional axions are only PNGBs in the sense that the photon is a Nambu-Goldstone boson~\cite{Gaiotto:2014kfa}.
 The symmetry {\em always} acts nonlinearly, by shifting the field.

-Because there is no PQ symmetry breaking, an extra-dimensional axion is not associated with a cosmological phase transition~\cite{Cicoli:2022fzy, Reece:2023czb, Benabou:2023npn}.
-The frequently studied post-inflation axion scenario, in which the axion field is randomized at the PQ phase transition and cosmic strings are produced, which later annihilate axion domain walls at the QCD phase transition, simply does not apply to extra-dimensional axions.
+Because there is no 4d spontaneous PQ symmetry breaking, an extra-dimensional axion is not associated with a 4d cosmological phase transition~\cite{Cicoli:2022fzy, Reece:2023czb, Benabou:2023npn}.
+The frequently studied post-inflation axion scenario, in which the axion field is randomized at the PQ phase transition and cosmic strings are produced by the Kibble-Zurek mechanism, which later annihilate axion domain walls at the QCD phase transition, simply does not apply to extra-dimensional axions.
 Instead, these models behave like the conventional ``pre-inflation scenario.''
 This is often described as a scenario where the PQ phase transition happened before inflation, but we do not know if there was a pre-inflation epoch in cosmology, nor do we need one.